enjoyiacm/unset_html_head_link/README.md

 ## Developers

-Development and maintenance of `Unset HTML head link` project engaged by Vikky Shostak ([Koddr](https://koddr.me)).
+Development and maintenance of `Unset HTML head link` project engaged by Vic Shóstak (aka [Koddr](https://koddr.me)).
 If you want to write a «thank you» or ask us about something, [use this e-mail](mailto:koddr.me@gmail.com).

 ## Your help